lucasfreitas/geohawk/README.md

 cp .env.example .env
 ```

-3. Place your MaxMind database files in the `geoip-bases` directory:
+3. Place your database files in the `geoip-bases` directory:
 ```bash
 mkdir -p geoip-bases
 # Copy your .mmdb files to geoip-bases/